DSU-Digital-Sound-Design/DAD-222-Audio-Production-I/content/pages/projects.md

 Rule on loops: You may use 1 or 2 loops as long as they are processed beyond recognition using effects or some other technique.

 Feel free to compose in whatever style you like.
 Do you want to include a video?
 No problem.
-Want to record their rock band playing a song?
+Want to record a rock song?
 Great.
 Want to create an original techno track?
 Perfect.

 Each project will be presented to the class during the final exam time: **December 8th 10:30 AM - 12:30 PM.**

-Turn in a consolidated project file along with a rendered master track.
+### Deliverables

+Turn in a **consolidated project file** along with a **rendered master track**.
+Also, turn in a **page long reflection** on your project.
+A section in the beginning should cover your influences for the work, who are you listening to in order to guide this composition?
+How is your work different from theirs?
+Next you should include the steps that you went through to create the project, the problems you ran into and the solutions you came up with.
+Finally, cover the any future work you plan to do with the project or new projects you might want to tackle with the skills you learned on this project.

 Grading: A successful project will show an understanding of the techniques we've learned throughout the semester and an application of those techniques towards a development of the students voice as an artist.
 Grading will also be based on the level of creativity and effort you put into your project.